Pain below the kneecap: common causes and treatment

 • explosive movements

-Repeated overloading can lead to tendon irritation and may then cause a pain below the kneecap.
+Repeated overloading can lead to tendon irritation and may then cause pain under the kneecap.

 The most frequent causes